Close

 Step 2: Gather Required Documentation

-• Valid passport with minimum 6 months validity
+• Valid passport with at least 3 months validity longer than the intended stay

 • Completed application forms with accurate information

-• Recent passport-sized photographs meeting specifications
+• Recent passport-sized photographs meeting biometric specifications

-• Travel insurance coverage minimum €30,000
+• Travel insurance coverage minimum €30,000 for medical emergencies and repatriation in the entire Schengen Zone

 • Financial proof demonstrating sufficient funds